mmg489/Burger/README.md

-#Devour the Burger!
+<h1>Devour the Burger!</h1>

 Visit the live demo here: https://burger489.herokuapp.com/

-##This app makes use of: Node Express Handlebars
+<h2>This app makes use of: Node Express Handlebars</h2>

--A burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+-A burger logger with MySQL, Node, Express, Handlebars and an ORM.
 Uses Node and MySQL to query and route data in your app, and Handlebars to generate HTML.

-####How it works:
+<h4>How it works:</h4>

 This is an app that lets users input the names of burgers they'd like to eat.